huggingface/transformers/docs/source/model_doc/tapas.rst

 Here we explain how you can use :class:`~transformers.TapasForQuestionAnswering` for inference (i.e. making predictions on new data).
-For inference, only ``input_ids``, ``attention_mask`` and ``token_type_ids`` (which you can obtain using :class:`~transformers.TapasTokenizer`) have to provided to the model to obtain the logits.
+For inference, only ``input_ids``, ``attention_mask`` and ``token_type_ids`` (which you can obtain using :class:`~transformers.TapasTokenizer`) have to be provided to the model to obtain the logits.
 Next, you can use the handy ``convert_logits_to_predictions`` method of :class:`~transformers.TapasTokenizer` to convert these into predicted coordinates and optional aggregation indices.